 This accessibility statement was last updated: October 2014

-The Competition and Consumer Protection Commission's website www.consumerhelp.ie follows guidelines on accessibility set out by the W3C (the World Wide Web Consortium).
+The Competition and Consumer Protection Commission ('the CCPC')'s website www.consumerhelp.ie follows guidelines on accessibility set out by the W3C (the World Wide Web Consortium).
 The W3C WAI (Web Accessibility Initiative) produces accessibility guidelines that are an internationally recognised benchmark of accessibility.